 Once your research is done, it’s time to present it properly.
 You can say “I am asking a fair amount for what I’ll be delivering based on my previous work experience.”

-Talk about the salary trends in the domain you’re working.
+Talk about the salary trends in the domain you’re working on.
 A geographical aspect may be an added advantage if you’re about to live in an expensive city.
-But, it may be a downside if it’s about special economic zones in India at least.
+But there may be a downside, at least in India if it’s about special economic zones.

 Present yourself with ease and do not hesitate to explain the basis of your expectation.
-And yes, don’t give them range.
-If you do, they’ll start from the lower value as simple as that.
+And yes, don’t give them a range.
+If you do, they’ll start from a lower value.
+As simple as that.

 4. Justify Your Craving

-Needless to say, the recruiter always searches value for money candidates.
-So, explain what special things you have that sets you isolated from the competition.
+Needless to say, the recruiter always searches for value-for-money candidates.
+So, explain what special things you have that sets you apart from the competition.

-When it comes to proving yourself at least during negotiation, you must have something at hand to show the recruiter how you deserve what you are asking for.
+When it comes to proving yourself, at least during negotiations, you must have something at hand to show the recruiter how you deserve what you are asking for.

 5. Set Your Lowest Expectation

-But remember to keep yourself ready to accept the worst-case and define your last point below which you’ll not consider the opportunity.
+But be ready to accept the worst-case and define your last point below which you’ll not consider the opportunity.
 Don’t sell yourself short for the sake of grabbing the opportunity.

 6. Pitch Yourself Confident